APPRENTICE STUDY GUIDE

 Basic Electrical Tools

-Knowing how to select, use, and maintain tools safely is tested in the practical elements of your apprenticeship from Day 1.
-Your employer and college will both expect you to handle tools confidently and safely.
+Selecting, using, and maintaining tools safely is assessed in the practical elements of your apprenticeship from day one.
+Your employer and your college will both expect you to handle tools confidently and safely.

-• Pliers — combination pliers for gripping and cutting, long-nose (needle-nose) for accessing confined spaces and shaping wire.
-Always use insulated-handle pliers when working near live conductors.
+Combination pliers for gripping and cutting, long-nose for confined spaces and shaping conductors.
+Use insulated-handle pliers wherever live parts could be present.

-• Drill and bits — cordless drills are standard.
-SDS drills for masonry.
-Always check for hidden cables and pipes before drilling using a cable and pipe detector.
-Follow safe drilling procedures and wear eye protection.
+Cordless drills are standard; SDS for masonry.
+Always check for concealed cables and pipes with a cable and pipe detector before you drill, and wear eye protection.

 Health and Safety Fundamentals

-Health and safety is not just a box-ticking exercise — it is a legal requirement and a professional responsibility.
-Electrical work can be fatal if safety procedures are not followed.
-The following legislation is examinable in Year 1 and applies to your work every day.
+Health and safety is not a box-ticking exercise — it is a legal duty and a professional responsibility.
+Electrical work can be fatal if procedures are not followed.
+The legislation below is examinable in Year 1 and applies to your work every day.

-• Health and Safety at Work etc. Act 1974 — the primary UK health and safety legislation.
-Places a duty on employers to provide a safe working environment, safe equipment, and adequate training.
-Employees must take reasonable care for their own safety and the safety of others, and must co-operate with their employer on health and safety matters.
+Health and Safety at Work etc. Act 1974 (HSWA)The primary UK health and safety legislation.
+Employers must provide a safe working environment, safe equipment, and adequate training.
+Employees must take reasonable care for their own safety and that of others, and co-operate with their employer on health and safety matters.

 Introduction to PAT Testing

-Portable Appliance Testing (PAT) is the process of inspecting and testing portable electrical equipment to ensure it is safe to use.
-While apprentices are not usually expected to carry out formal PAT testing independently in Year 1, understanding the principles is part of the syllabus and introduces key concepts in inspection and testing that become central to your work in later years.
+Portable Appliance Testing (PAT) is the inspection and testing of in-service electrical equipment to confirm it is safe to use.
+Apprentices are not usually expected to carry it out independently in Year 1, but the principles are on the syllabus and they introduce the inspection and testing habits that become central to your work later on.

-• Visual inspection — always the first step.
-Check for damaged cables, cracked plugs, signs of overheating, incorrect fuse rating, and evidence of misuse.
-Many faults are found by visual inspection alone, before any electrical testing is carried out.
+Always the first step.
+Check for damaged cables, cracked plugs, signs of overheating, the wrong fuse rating, and evidence of misuse.
+Most faults are found here, before any instrument comes out of the bag.

-• Earth continuity test — checks that the earth conductor in the appliance is connected and has a low resistance.
-Typically less than 0.1Ω plus the resistance of the supply lead.
-Carried out using a PAT tester or a low-resistance ohmmeter.
+Confirms the protective conductor in a Class I appliance is connected and has a low resistance — typically taken as 0.1 Ω plus the resistance of the supply lead.
+Carried out with a PAT tester or a low-resistance ohmmeter.

 Elec-Mate Study Tools for Year 1 Apprentices

-Elec-Mate has been built by electricians for electricians and apprentices.
-The Study Centre contains tools specifically designed to help you pass Year 1 theory and build the practical knowledge you need for your end-point assessment.
+Elec-Mate is built by electricians, for electricians and apprentices.
+The Study Centre holds the tools designed to get you through Year 1 theory and build the practical knowledge you need for your end-point assessment.

 Start revising for Year 1 with Elec-Mate